Aflac Incorporated (AFL) and the Battle of Fundamentals vs. Technicals

-Aflac Incorporated (NYSE:AFL) went down by -0.08% from its latest closing price compared to the recent 1-year high of $67.20.
-The company’s stock price has collected 4.76% of gains in the last five trading sessions.
-The Wall Street Journal reported on 01/12/21 that Twitter, Tesla, Realty Income: What to Watch When the Stock Market Opens Today
+Aflac Incorporated (NYSE:AFL) went up by 0.02% from its latest closing price compared to the recent 1-year high of $67.20.
+The company’s stock price has collected 3.03% of gains in the last five trading sessions.

 Is It Worth Investing in Aflac Incorporated (NYSE :AFL) Right Now?